Traveling Toward Fire

 ⚠️ Limited Data: This cost breakdown is based on only two weeks in Sri Lanka, a much shorter stay than our typical destinations.
 Use these numbers as a rough guide rather than a comprehensive analysis.

 Sri Lanka turned into a tough stay for us.
 Given the short time we stayed in Sri Lanka, I debated not doing a Sri Lanka expat family budget analysis.
-The initial grocery numbers at the start of a stay are always inflated, and without the time to settle into a place longer term, it gives an incorrect picture of the cost.
+The initial two weeks are not necessarily representative of long term costs.
+For example the initial grocery numbers at the start of a stay are always heavily inflated due to initial one time purchases (condiments, bulk items, etc).
 Despite that, I ultimately decided there would be some value in these numbers, even if they are rough at best.

 Assumptions